${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Implementation Details

 As described in \ref{subsec:E3-equivariant message passing}, the input to SEGNN is an input Euclidean graph is represented as a tuple $G^{\rm in}=(\mathcal{V}, \mathcal{E}, \bvec{x}, \bvec{f}^{\rm in})$ where $\mathcal{V}$ is a set of vertices with 3D positions $\bvec{x}_v\in\R^3$, $\mathcal{E}\subseteq \mathcal{V} \times \mathcal{V}$ is a set of edges, and $\bvec{f}^{\rm in}$ is a set of feature vectors, each associated with a vertex or an edge.
 Precisely, the input feature $\bvec{f}^{\rm in}$ can be further decomposed into node feature, node attribute, and edge attribute, i.e., $\bvec{f}^{\rm in}=(\bvec{f}^{\rm node}_{\rm feature},\bvec{f}^{\rm node}_{\rm attribute},\bvec{f}^{\rm edge}_{\rm attribute})$.
 Note that in MPE and SMAC, entities are in a 2D world, so we pad the dummy $z$ coordinate of $0$ for them to be in a 3D space whenever applicable, e.g. velocities, positions, etc.

-Below we describe in details, whichever applicable, how to represent state $s$, state-action pair $(s,a)$, and observation $o^i(s)$ as Euclidean graphs for centralized state-value critic $V(s)$, action-value critic $Q(s,a)$, and observation-based actor $\nu^i(o^i(s))$, respectively, in MPE and SMAC.
+Below we describe in details, whichever applicable, how to represent state $s$, state-action pair $(s,a)$, and observation $o^i(s)$ as Euclidean graphs for centralized state-value critic $V(s)$, action-value critic $Q(s,a)$, and observation-based actor $\nu^i(o^i(s))$, respectively, in MPE, MuJoCo tasks, and SMAC.